biswa2210/Augmented-Reality-Projects/README.md

 <div align="justified">

+Augmented reality is an interactive experience of a real-world environment where the objects that reside in the real world are enhanced by computer-generated perceptual information, sometimes across multiple sensory modalities, including visual, auditory, haptic, somatosensory and olfactory.
+I have created 10 augmented reality projects.
+4 of them are mobile apps.
+These apps are used to place box, spiders, car, helicopters on a plane.
+When we tap on phone this works.
+First ball dropping and barberian king are my first projects in augmented reality.
+The barberian king runs on a marked plane like a mouse pad or table etc. For AR book I had drawn some pictures in dotted lines like sun, home, car, airoplane, clouds etc. When we place the camera before the drawing we can see the things.
+I had made a greeting card for my friend's bday.
+When we place the camera before the greeting card a birthday music starts and my friend's pictures are visible.
+As soon as we close the greeting card the music and pictures stops.
+My fav list card is a collection of my favourite music, movie, web series etc. Here the music is played and the movie, web series scenes are played.
+For more details checkout my yu tube playlist on Augmented Reality Projects.

+### :point_right: <a href="">Click here to go to my Augmented Reality Playlist</a>

 ## 1. Unity First ball Dropping
 ### :point_right: <a href="https://drive.google.com/file/d/1jW0mBl5U3HxKHYOk21np8VTleaVthiqK/view">Click here to get project</a>
 ### :point_right: <a href="">Click here to watch demo video</a>